syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Value changing event

-Pointer value changing can be examined using `ValueChanging` event.
+Pointer value changing can be examined using the `ValueChanging` event.
 The `ValueChanging` event contains `OldValue`, `NewValue`, and `Cancel` properties.
-OldValue: Contains pointer old value.
+`OldValue`: Contains pointer old value.
-NewValue : Contains pointer new value.
+`NewValue`: Contains pointer new value.
-Cancel : You can control the pointer value changing functionality using the `Cancel` argument when set the cancel value to true.
+`Cancel`: You can control the pointer value changing functionality using the `Cancel` argument when setting the cancel value to true.

 {% tabs %}
 {% highlight xaml %}